kicasta/Modeling_WUGS_WSBM/README.md

 - Dominik Schlechtweg, Enrique Castaneda, Jonas Kuhn, and Sabine Schulte im Walde.
 2021. **Modeling Sense Structure in Word Usage Graphs with the Weighted Stochastic Block Model**.
 In Proceedings of the 10th Joint Conference on Lexical and Computational Semantics.

 If you use this repository for academic research, please [cite](#bibtex) us.
-Find data and further code on [the main WUG page](https://www.ims.uni-stuttgart.de/data/wugs).
+Find data and further code on the [WUGsite](https://www.ims.uni-stuttgart.de/data/wugs).

 ## Description